petecheslock/llm-d-meeting-organizer/CALENDAR_MEETING_NOTIFIER.md

 ### Step 8: Setup Automatic Trigger

 1. Run the `setupCalendarTrigger()` function once
-2. This creates triggers to run exactly at :00 and :30 of each hour
+2. This creates a trigger to run every minute (ensuring notifications are sent within 30 seconds of meeting start)
 3. You should see a confirmation message in your error channel

 ### Step 9: Verify Setup

 1. Check Google Apps Script triggers:
    - Go to "Triggers" in the left sidebar
-   - Verify there are TWO triggers for `checkCalendarAndNotify` - one for :00 and one for :30
+   - Verify there is ONE trigger for `checkCalendarAndNotify` that runs every minute
 2. Monitor your error channel for any issues
-3. Wait for the next hour or half-hour to see live notifications
+3. Wait for the next trigger run to see live notifications
-4. Verify that notifications appear exactly when meetings start
+4. Verify that notifications appear within 30 seconds of meeting start

 ## Testing and Debugging